View Document Text

 funds (“ETFs”).
 LNW may also recommend investments in private securities and/or hiring third party

 investment managers.
-LNW may agree to manage individual stocks or bonds in limited circumstances.
+LNW may manage individual stocks or bonds in limited circumstances.

 on a non-discretionary basis.